Flood clean-up assistance and advice

 Check your local landfill websites for opening hours and whether there are special requirements for disposing of flood-damaged waste.

-You may wish to to bag and safely store chemical or hazardous waste on your property to be disposed of safely later on.
+You may wish to bag and safely store chemical or hazardous waste on your property to be disposed of safely later on.

 The NSW Environmental Protection Authority runs Household Chemical Cleanout events to safely dispose of household chemicals that harm human health and the environment.